AzureMentor/Azure-AZ-204-Study-Guide/5-Connect to and consume Azure services and third-party services (15-20%).md

-# AZ-204: Connect to and consume Azure services and third-party services (25-30%)
+# AZ-204: Connect to and consume Azure services and third-party services (15-20%)

-## Develop an App Service Logic App
-- Create a Logic App
-- Create a custom connector for Logic Apps
-- Create a custom template for Logic Apps

 ## Implement API Management
 - Create an APIM instance